Daleks, the TARDIS

 Season Four - Peter Brachacki

-Year four of Doctor Who saw a reconstruction of the roof of the Police Box.
-When the TARDIS landed in a cave in The Smugglers, the tall stack had been reduced in height by about fifty percent but the same lamp was retained.
-The image on the left shows the season four TARDIS with a dotted blue line showing how high it had previously been.
+The box had its original front and rear doors replaced with the white TARDIS cupboards from The Celestial Toymaker, and a repaint left all the windowframes black.
+The roof stack was reduced in height by about fifty percent (but the same lamp was retained).
+The image on the left shows the revamped TARDIS with a dotted blue line showing how high it had previously been.
 TARDIS with flipped sign in Evil of the DaleksThe prop was further modified around May 1967 when the doors were refitted, and the telephone sign panel was reattached on the wrong side.
 This unusual sight can be first seen in The Evil of the Daleks (on the right).
 This right-handed appearance lasted into the following season five (model shots in Tomb of the Cybermen not withstanding) and can be seen clearly in both The Enemy of the World and The Web of Fear.
 The final appearance of the phone panel on the right hand side was in episode one of The Wheel in Space.

 For the following season six, the prop was refurbished again and the wrongly-positioned phone sign was finally corrected in advance of filming of The Dominators in the last week of April 1968.
 In The Invasion the TARDIS police box acquired two handles; one on the phone panel and one on the right door, and the key-hole switched over to the right door.
 Pictured right.